Kalli Watkins knows all too well how hard it is to pick up the pieces when all you want is a fresh start.

 “Doors have opened for me, but I’ve had to work hard, and I struggle every day to try to do the right thing,” she said.
 “It’s also been so rewarding to watch other people succeed.”

 Coming Home has helped more than 500 clients and has a recidivism rate of 10 percent, compared to 27 percent across Oklahoma.

-Last year, Cherokee Nation Entertainment reinvested 35 percent of its gaming profits into services and programs for Cherokee Nation citizens.
-That investment was $49.4 million plus an additional $11 million for construction of medical facilities for Cherokees.
+Cherokee Nation Entertainment reinvests 35 percent of its gaming profits annually into services and programs for Cherokee Nation citizens.
+In 2017, that investment was $49.4 million plus an additional $11 million for construction of medical facilities for Cherokees.